-Being a Jew was important to Sammy Davis Jr., and he proudly wore a Star of David and he talked candidly about his faith and conversion.
-As the story goes, the Christian-born Davis experienced a change of heart after the car accident that took his left eye.
-While Davis was recovering from his injuries in the hospital, his friend Eddie Cantor talked to him about the similarities between the Jewish and black cultures.
-Davis went on to do his own research, and he was sold – he converted to Judaism.
+Being a Jew was important to Davis.
+He proudly wore a Star of David and talked candidly about his faith and conversion.
+As the story goes, the Christian-born Davis experienced a change of heart after the 1954 car accident that took his left eye, and nearly took his life.
+While Davis was recovering from his injuries in the hospital, his friend Eddie Cantor talked to him about the similarities between the Jewish and African-American cultures.
+Davis went on to do his own research, and he was sold, converting to Judaism formally in 1961.

 Christmas Time All Over the World